Near Term Code Amendments: Complying with 2023 State Legislation

 Near Term Code Amendments Phased Approach

-Now, the City is proposing a 12-month extension to the Interim Zoning Urgency Ordinance.
-For more information, please refer to the Round 1: Interim Zoning Urgency Ordinance (with 12-month extension) newsfeed items below as well as the Round 1 folder under Materials in the sidebar.
+Concluded.
+Fall of 2024, CPDI proposed, and the City Council approved, a 12-month extension to the Interim Zoning Urgency Ordinance. - Now: A second 12-month extension is proposed to the Interim Zoning Urgency Ordinance with a public hearing scheduled for March 10, 2025.
+For more information, please refer to the Round 1: Interim Zoning Urgency Ordinance (with 12-month extension) newsfeed item below as well as the Round 1 folder under Materials in the sidebar.

 The City is requesting comment on the updates to Title 16 (Manufactured Housing and Mobile Home Parks) in response to HB 246 in addition to changes that will clarify and update the title making it easier to use and understand.
 For more information, please refer to the Title 16: Code Amendments newsfeed item below as well as under Materials in the sidebar.